GopijaVenepalli/assignment2-venepalli/README.md

 ## Sport Activity List

-Please find below details of sport activities
+Below details are of sport activities which are going to be held at different places.You can register to particate and amount for personal equipments is also mentioned if needed.

 | Name | Location | Amount
 | :--- | :---: | ---: |